 It may also be necessary for a graduate student to withdraw due to extenuating circumstances.
-Withdrawal for extenuating circumstances must be approved by the student's graduate coordinator and the dean of the College of Graduate and Professional Programs.
+Withdrawal for extenuating circumstances must be approved by the student's graduate coordinator and the dean of the College of Graduate and Outreach Programs.
 A student who withdraws because of extenuating circumstances will also receive a grade of "W," "WP" or "WF" in all courses.

 Students who withdraw from their graduate program will be responsible for tuition as determined by the Office of the Registrar and may be subject to a change in their financial aid status.
+Information on tuition refunds may be found on Page 27.